WojciechMycek/WojciechMycek/README.md

 ### Hi there 👋
+- 🔭 I’m currently working as Test Engineer
+- 🌱 I’m currently learning Python, Robot Framework, Unix, GitHub, Bash
+- 📖 I was studying telecommunication's field, I study computer engineering and work full time now

+🔥 If you know you can do better, don't be sorry, just do better 🔥

 <!--
 **WojciechMycek/WojciechMycek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working as Test Engineer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python, Robot Framework, Unix, GitHub, Bash
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...